«Medicata» — the eRx platform with all-in-one app for prescribed medications

 Business model

-We needed something else, a different model with more control and a broad range of monetization.
-State-Business Partnership (SBP) was a successful form in other sectors like construction, and road works, but not IT due to different reasons, including corruption and fear of IP as a capital investment, lack of knowledge, and resistance to any novation.
-We decided to take a risk, we felt that was the way to implement it in the way we wanted it and under our control.
+We needed a different model with more control and a broad range of monetization.
+State-Business Partnership (SBP) was successful in other sectors like construction and road works but not IT due to different reasons, including corruption, fear of IP as a capital investment, lack of knowledge, and resistance to any innovation.
+We decided to take a risk because we felt that was the way to implement it in the way we wanted it and under our control.

-In terms of monetization, we figured out several options, first one was a subscription-based model, where pharmacies paid a monthly flat rate or by transactions.
+We figured out several monetization options.
+The first one was a subscription-based model, where pharmacies paid a monthly flat rate or by transaction.

 MVP&POC

-In July 2018, we managed to convince the Head of IT of Belgorod Region to do a PoC and try to implement our business model.
+In July 2018, I've managed to convince the Head of IT of Belgorod Region to do a PoC and try to implement our business model.

 We built MVP in the next 8 months and entered the PoC project with 1 clinic and 4 pharmacies in April-May of 2019.